ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

 {INFO/}

-{WARNING: Actions}

-1. Click to go back to the query results tab.
-2. Click to view time series values' results in a graph.
-3. Click to view time series values' results in a table.

-{WARNING/}

 ---

 ![Time series results in a graph - Actions](images/time-series/time-series-graph-actions.png "Time series results in a graph - Actions")

 {WARNING: }

+1. Click to go back to the query results tab.
+2. Display tabs with graph or table results.
-1. Drag or resize the selected time frame to view the corresponding results.
+3. Drag or resize the selected time frame to view the corresponding results.
-2. Hover your mouse over the graph to view the data of one particular entry.
+4. Hover your mouse over the graph to view the data of one particular entry.
-3. Toggle viewing points or a continuous line.
+5. Toggle viewing points or a continuous line.
-4. Check/Uncheck to plot or hide time series entries' values on the graph.
+6. Check/Uncheck to plot or hide time series entries' values on the graph.

 {WARNING/}